 Notes

-This point was underscored by Isaac Land in his influential review essay “Tidal Waves: The New Coastal History” and John R. Gillis in The Human Shore: Seacoasts in History.
+This point was underscored by Land Gillis (Human Shore).
 It has since been echoed and developed by various writers and academics across the arts, humanities, and social sciences.
-See David Worthington’s The New Coastal History: Cultural and Environmental Perspectives from Scotland and Beyond and Nicholas Allen, Nick Groom, and Jos Smith’s Coastal Works: Cultures of the Atlantic Edge.

-See Kären Wigen’s “Introduction” in Seascapes: Maritime Histories, Littoral Cultures, and Transoceanic Exchanges.

-See also Gillis and Franziska Torma’s “Introduction” in Fluid Frontiers: New Currents in Marine Environmental History.

-See Fredrik Albritton Jonsson’s “Natural History” and MacKenzie’s “Scots and the Environment of Empire.”

-See, in particular, Bewell’s Natures in Translation: Romanticism and Colonial Natural History and Craciun’s Writing Arctic Disaster: Authorship and Exploration.
+See Worthington and Allen et al.

 Stephen Wildman has suggested that the fish might have reminded Ruskin of “the peculiar large-headed fish” in the foreground of J. M. W. Turner’s The Slave Ship.
-Ruskin had owned Turner’s painting and studied it extensively (Wildman 21).
+Ruskin had owned Turner’s painting and studied it extensively (21).
 So, this conjecture may be on the mark.
 In any case, ichthyology was clearly on Ruskin’s mind in 1870.
 The following year he proposed delivering a series of lectures on fish at Oxford University (Cook and Wedderburn xxv–xxvi).

-See James Clark Ross’s letter to John Richardson, 8 March 1844.

 This link with the Lake District is interesting, not least because it stems from another of Richardson’s connections with British Romanticism.
-His third wife, Mary (née Fletcher) (1802–1880), was the daughter of the Wordsworths’ friend, Elizabeth Fletcher (1770–1858).
+His third wife, Mary (née Fletcher; 1802–1880), was the daughter of the Wordsworths’ friend Elizabeth Fletcher (1770–1858).
 Elizabeth purchased Lancrigg, near Grasmere, in 1840, and that is where Richardson and Mary lived out their days.
 In the context of this special issue, moreover, it seems worth noting that the Lake District is partly coastal itself.
-For a consideration of how the influence of this aspect of the Lake District’s geography on Romantic literature, see Samuel Baker, Written on the Water.
+For a consideration of how the influence of this aspect of the Lake District’s geography on Romantic literature, see Baker.

-See also Veronique Dasen’s Dwarfs in Ancient Egypt and Greece, 84–85.

-See also Bewell’s essay “Cartography and Natural History in Late-Eighteenth-Century Canada.”

-For recent perspectives on the expedition, see Shane McCorristine’s The Spectral Arctic: A History of Dreams and Ghosts in Polar Exploration, Frédéric Regard’s Arctic Exploration in the Nineteenth Century: Discovering the Northwest Passage, and Janice Cavell’s Tracing the Connected Narrative: Arctic Exploration in British Print Culture, 1818–1860.
-See also C. Stuart Houston’s Arctic Ordeal the Journal of John Richardson, Surgeon-Naturalist with Franklin, 1820–1822.
+For recent perspectives on the expedition, see McCorristine, Regard, and Cavell.
+See also Houston.

-As Craciun notes of the erroneous reference to “Bysshe Shelley”: “When Richardson departed for the Arctic in 1819, the anonymously published Frankenstein was still assumed to be the work of the atheist Percy Shelley” (Craciun 94).
-The connections between polar narratives and Shelley’s novel have also been considered by Jessica Richard’s “‘A Paradise of My Own Creation’: Frankenstein and the Improbable Romance of Polar Exploration.”
+As Craciun notes of the erroneous reference to “Bysshe Shelley”: “When Richardson departed for the Arctic in 1819, the anonymously published Frankenstein was still assumed to be the work of the atheist Percy Shelley” (94).
+The connections between polar narratives and Shelley’s novel have also been considered by Richard

-Hogg and Peter Richardson (1789–1831) likely met through their mutual friend, James Gray (1770–1830), who served as Rector of Dumfries Grammar School during the 1790s.
-Gray’s wife, Mary (née Phillips) (1773–1806), was the elder sister of Hogg’s wife Margaret (1789–1870), who is generally assumed to be “the Lassie” Hogg had in mind.
-See Robert M. F. Watson’s Closeburn (Dumfriesshire): Reminiscent, Historic and Traditional, 233.
+Hogg and Peter Richardson (1789–1831) likely met through their mutual friend James Gray (1770–1830), who served as Rector of Dumfries Grammar School during the 1790s.
+Gray’s wife, Mary (née Phillips) (1773–1806), was the elder sister of Hogg’s wife, Margaret (1789–1870), who is generally assumed to be “the Lassie” Hogg had in mind.
+See Watson (233).
 Like the Richardsons, the Phillips family hailed from Dumfriesshire.